bensnyde/pysfpubsub/README.md

-# Salesforce Pub/Sub API Python gRPC Client
+# A Python gRPC Client for the Salesforce Pub/Sub API

-A Python class provides to use the Salesforce Pub/Sub API, allowing you to subscribe to and publish Platform Events.
+A Python class to use the Salesforce Pub/Sub API, allowing you to subscribe to and publish Platform Events.

 https://developer.salesforce.com/docs/platform/pub-sub-api/overview